LTLA/acceptable-anime-gifs-validator/README.md

-# Format the acceptable anime GIF database
+# Check the acceptable anime GIF registry

-This repository contains code to format the [acceptable anime GIF](https://github.com/LTLA/acceptable-anime-gifs) database.
+This repository contains code to validate the [acceptable anime GIF registry](https://github.com/LTLA/acceptable-anime-gifs).
-The aim is to easily collate the GIF metadata into a single set of manifests for easy consumption by REST services.
+It will also collate the GIF metadata into a single set of manifests for easy consumption by other projects.
-To use, simply download the prebuilt releases binaries (or run `go build .` yourself) and then supply a directory containing the GIF registry:
+To use, simply download the prebuilt binaries (or run `go build .` yourself) and then run it on a directory containing the GIF registry:

 ```sh
 ./anime-gif-formatter -dir registry
 ```

-The registry should contain subdirectories for each show, which in turn contain the GIFs relating to that show:
+The registry should contain subdirectories for each show, which in turn contain the GIFs from that show.
+Each show and each GIF should have a corresponding JSON file containing its metadata.
+As a result, the contents of the registry directory should look like:

 ```
 registry/